julianbautista/ztf_stamps/README.md

  The `--check-images` option allows to only print the summary of how many images are already downloaded.

- To follow the progress, login in the same machine in a new terminal with the following command, replacing XXXX with the correct number:
+ You can follow the download progress on a browser.
+In a new terminal, log in the same machine as the one where the job above is running, using with the following command (replacing XXXX with the correct number):

  `ssh -J username@cca.in2p3.fr -L 8787:localhost:8787 username@ccwigeXXXX.in2p3.fr`